Homemade Cinnamon Sugar Candied Nuts.

 Mix pecans and almonds in a large bowl.
 Set aside.

 Using an electric mixer, beat egg whites and water on medium-high speed until stiff peaks form, about 4-5 minutes.
-Add the sugar, cinnamon, and salt, stirring until well combined.
+Add the sugar, cinnamon, and salt, gently folding until combined.

 *Recipe can easily be halved to keep around the house or doubled to feed a large crowd.